 So far, we’ve gone through some great exercises for kyphosis posture issues, in addition to learning how to correct neck posture with forward neck posture exercises.
 You also learned a great rounded shoulders fix with some exercises to improve rounded shoulders.
 These exercises for hunched shoulders are very similar to the postural strengthening exercises you need to do for the neck and low back.
 You also learned that scapular exercises can affect a hunchback neck and is also considered one of the exercises to correct rounded shoulders.

-When it comes to postural exercises, there isn’t one specific exercise that is going to solve everything.
+When it comes to postural exercises, there aren’t any specific exercises to improve posture that are going to solve everything.
 It needs to be a complete program.
 That’s why I’ve included a list of all the exercises that you can do for postural issues.
 The big question I always get is ‘can posture exercises help with pain?’
 As I’ve said already, having ‘bad posture’ doesn’t necessarily mean you’re going to develop pain.
 There’s a lot of people walking around with bad posture that don’t have any pain.
 There are others with perfect posture that have unbearable pain.
-The key is focus on an exercise program that you can do regularly.
+The key is focus on exercises to improve posture that you can do regularly.
 Over time, your muscles will respond by getting stronger and having more endurance.
 That’s why exercises are so important.
 It may take some time but it will be effective in helping to reduce any pain and discomfort.
 For example, I give bulging disc back exercises to patients that have a disc problem in their low back.
 But I don’t just stop there.
 They also learn to correct rounded shoulders posture, and the exercises to correct male posture are the same as for females.
 In addition to strengthening the low back, we’re providing exercises for the neck, shoulders, especially for exercises for posture.
 Pull shoulders back and the low back pain improves.

 There are many other conditions where our focus is not only on that specific condition, but on full posture care.
 Even for torn meniscus rehab exercises, we add postural kyphosis exercises and sometimes recommend a back posture corrector to maintain a long term posture fix.